subfuzion/fargate-chat/README.md

 ![Template](./img/template.png)

-Answer a few questions such as stack name and set your Environment variable.
-This variable needs to be the same in the next two templates.
-In the demo that goes with this I use **_dev_** as the environment name and we need to use the same name in all other stacks.
+Answer a few questions.
+For **Stack name** use "chat-vpc" and for **EnvironmentName** use a common name that will be used when deploying the other templates as well, such as "chat".
+Accept default values for everything else.

 Wait for this to complete in the console.

-##### Cluster creation
+**Using the AWS CLI:***

+    $ aws cloudformation deploy --template-file ./cloudformation/public-private-vpc.yml --stack-name chat-vpc --parameter-overrides EnvironmentName=chat

+##### 2. Create a Fargate Clusterj

 We now need to create our Fargate cluster namespace.
 Note there are no running instances in EC2 but we still have a cluster in the ECS console.
-Our CloudFormation stack is also going to create two load balancers, a public and a private ALB.
-In this demo we'll only use the public one.
+Our CloudFormation stack is also going to create a public application load balancer.

-Press Create Stack again and upload the **_fargate-cluster.yml_** file.
+Press Create Stack again and upload the **fargate-cluster.yml** file, or enter the following for the AWS CLI:

+    $ aws cloudformation deploy --template-file ./cloudformation/fargate-cluster.yml --stack-name chat-cluster --capabilities CAPABILITY_IAM --parameter-overrides EnvironmentName=chat

+For **Stack name** use "chat-cluster" and remember to use the same **EnvironmentName** value as before ("chat").

 Once complete head over to the ECS console and you'll see your newly created cluster.

-Remember our environment in this is called dev so update that variable as you go along.

 ![Stacks](./img/stacks.png)

-### Create the Redis lead and service definition
+### 3. Create the Redis lead task and service definition

-Lets now create a redis container in our fargate cluster.
-Open the CloudFormation console and load the **_redis-lead.yml_** template.
+Let's now create a redis container in our fargate cluster.
+Open the CloudFormation console and load the **redis-lead.yml** template.
+Or, using the AWS CLI:

+    $ aws cloudformation deploy --template-file ./cloudformation/redis-lead.yml --stack-name chat-redis --parameter-overrides EnvironmentName=chat

-Take a look in the ECS console and under Task Definitions you should now see defined a new task called redis-lead.
-Check the tick box and under actions choose **_Create Service_**.
+Look in the ECS console under Task Definitions and you should now see a new task called **redis-lead**.
+Check the tick box under actions and choose **Create Service**.

 ![Create Stack](./img/create-service.png)